 - While both are confirmed by serology (detection of antibodies in the blood), there is no diagnostic rash with TBE as there is with LB (the so-called ‘Bulls-eye’ or Erythema Migrans).

-- TBE runs a bi-phasal course, beginning with mild ‘flu-like symptoms.
+- TBE runs a bi-phasic course, beginning with mild ‘flu-like symptoms.
 There may then be a marked asymptomatic ‘lull’ in symptoms before it progresses to neurologic symptoms varying from mild meningitis to severe encephalitis, with or without myelitis, and spinal paralysis.
-These are potentially fatal effects.

 - There is evidence that TBE can be acquired from unpasteurised milk and possibly transplacentally, or through blood and organ donation.
 There is no evidence for these modes of transmission for LB.